ipfs-search/ipfs-search/README.md

 Metadata and contents are extracted using [ipfs-tika](https://github.com/dokterbob/ipfs-tika), searching is done using ElasticSearch 5, queueing is done using RabbitMQ.
 The crawler is implemented in Go, the API and frontend are built using Node.js.

+The ipfs-search command consists of two components: the crawler and the sniffer.
+The sniffer extracts hashes from the gossip between nodes.
+The crawler extracts data from the hashes and indexes them.

 ## Docs
 A preliminary start at providing a minimal amount of documentation can be found in the [docs](docs/) folder.